EN

 1. Data Visualization

-Humans tend to struggle with processing numerical information, especially when it comes to comparisons or performing complex calculations.
-That is why conveying that information in a visual, easy-to-understand format is crucial.
+Humans tend to struggle with processing numerical information, especially when it comes to comparing or performing complex calculations.
+That is why presenting that information in a visual and easily understandable form is very important.
 Data visualization has been widely used in reporting and analysis.
-And it has a lot of potential for application in deposits, loans, investments, and other financial activities.
+And it has a lot of potential for applications in deposits, loans, investments, and other financial activities.

-Data visualization is effective because it shifts the balance between perception and cognition to maximize the brain's capabilities.
+Effective data visualization alters the balance between perception and cognition to maximize the brain's capabilities.

-• Swift Perception: Visual information is processed quickly by the visual cortex, allowing users to easily and rapidly absorb information.
+• Quick Perception: Visual information is processed quickly by the visual cortex, allowing users to receive information easily and quickly.

-• Cognitive Load Reduction: Visualization helps alleviate the burden on conscious cognition, enabling users to focus on decision-making rather than analyzing complex numbers.
+• Cognitive Load Reduction: Visualization helps to lessen the burden on conscious thinking, enabling users to focus on decision-making rather than analyzing complex data.

 Traditional methods of presenting and receiving data require conscious thought for most stages.
-Data visualization changes the balance towards utilizing more visual perception, leveraging our eyes as much as possible.
+Data visualization shifts the balance towards utilizing more visual perception, leveraging our eyes’ capabilities whenever possible.

-2. Develop a tool, not an ad-filled page.
+2. Develop a tool, not an ad-stuffed page.

-Unless the sole purpose of a product is marketing, there will be a host of other user needs that must be met.
-While placing ads on a product may bring some benefits, overwhelming customers with unrelated messages through a financial product can have a negative impact.
+Unless the sole purpose of the product is marketing, there will be a range of other user needs to satisfy.
+While placing ads on a product may provide some benefits, overwhelming customers with irrelevant messages through a financial product can have negative impacts.

-Even if your product has a high level of trustworthiness, many users still harbor doubts about new features.
-In an unfamiliar digital environment, they often do not want to be confused or reduce the visibility of their useful information.
+Even if your product has a high level of trust, many users remain skeptical about new features.
+In unfamiliar digital environments, they often do not want to feel confused and less visible regarding their useful information.

-It is important to address core value and navigation to meet user needs; products should display everything that users feel is important.
-Marketing messages must be subtle to enhance the user experience.
+It is crucial to focus on core value and navigability to address user needs; the product should display everything the user considers important.
+Marketing messages should be subtle to help enhance the user experience.

-A tool that empowers users and puts them first will be more effective in improving customer retention and increasing sales.
+A tool that empowers users and prioritizes them will be more effective in improving customer retention and increasing sales.

 3. Provide relevant and personalized content

-When buying new clothes, one of the first criteria people consider is how well they fit.
+When buying new clothes, one of the first criteria people consider is their fit.
 The same goes for financial products.
-Personalization allows systems to identify users as a group or individual while providing appropriate content and functionalities for that user.
+Personalization allows the system to identify users as a specific customer group or individual while providing appropriate content and functionality for that user.

-For example: In asset management, there is a lot of information about performance and investment risks that can be tailored to an individual’s assets.
-There is so much detailed information that people barely have enough time to understand it all.
+For example: In asset management, there is a wealth of information about performance and risk of an investment that can be tailored to an individual's assets.
+There is so much detailed information that people hardly have enough time to understand it all.
 Moreover, no two customers are the same.

-Products should function as personal assistants, extracting and presenting crucial information concisely, making it easy for users to access without feeling overwhelmed.
-From there, users can choose whether to explore further — this is just a starting point through which users can discover more of your products.
+Products should act like a personal assistant, extracting and presenting important information concisely, making it easy for users to access without being overwhelmed by information.
+From there, users can choose whether to explore further or not—this is just a starting point from which they can explore more of your other products.

-4. Create a smooth product introduction process for customers
+4. Create a smooth product onboarding process for customers

-To deliver a perfect experience from the first encounter, it is crucial to introduce the right services to customers.
-Users need to clearly understand the value that the product offers from the outset.
+To deliver a perfect experience from the first time, it is important to introduce the service fitting the customer.
+Users need to clearly understand the value the product provides right from the start.

 • Achieve their short-term and long-term goals